Utah Department of Transportation

 Detailed Response

 • In some areas, like Salt Lake City for example, there is some space between the northbound and southbound lanes of I-15 to add capacity toward the center, reducing needed width toward the outside of the current freeway footprint.
+As of the release of the DEIS, there are no required residential relocations in Salt Lake City.

-• In some cases, the necessary improvements will likely result in impacts to a portion or all of a property.
+• In some cases, the necessary improvements have resulted in proposed impacts to a portion or all of a property.
 In those cases, UDOT must follow federal and state ROW procedures and processes (Acquisition Services | UDOT (utah.gov)).

 Primary Response